CORONAVIRUS PUBLIC INFORMATION

 FOR MILD SYMPTOMS CONTACT THE 111 ONLINE SERVICE BUT IF YOU CANNOT MANAGE YOUR SYMPTOMS AT HOME PLEASE CALL 111 BY PHONE.

-FOR ANY OTHER SYMPTOMS OR QUERIES PLEASE CONTACT THE SURGERY ON OUR WEBSITE BY E-CONSULT OR BY PHONE ON 02392 663368
+FOR ANY OTHER SYMPTOMS OR QUERIES PLEASE CONTACT THE SURGERY BY E-CONSULT OR BY PHONE ON 02392 663368

 COVID-19: The way that general practice is changing

-To limit the spread of Covid-19, we have worked to reduce footfall through practices by using online consultation systems like e-consult, telephone appointments and video consultations to ensure we continue providing you with the care you need.
+To limit the spread of Covid-19, we have worked to reduce footfall through practices by using online consultation systems like e-consult (a link is on this website under online services), telephone appointments and video consultations to ensure we continue providing you with the care you need.

 Our top priority is to keep our patients and staff safe whilst ensuring patients get the care they need.
 Keeping our staff healthy is crucial so that they can continue to care for everybody, therefore GPs and their staff have been working together with other local surgeries to develop a system which will be able to meet these changing needs.

-From now on, when you contact your surgery for an appointment you will receive an initial assessment through e-consult (on the practice website) OR by telephone, by a suitably trained clinician.
+From now on, when you contact your surgery for an appointment you will be offered a telephone or face to face appointment , by a suitably trained clinician.
 It is essential that you give an accurate and detailed description of your symptoms when asked.
 This will allow us to provide you with the most appropriate treatment.

 How can you help?